sferg989/portfolio/src/assets/Resume Bullet Points.md

 - Organic Site that had over 2 M users per month
 - Managed the self hosting
 - Greenfield project.
 Headless WP Blog using static generation.
 Gatsby.
+- Advanced Custom Fields \- Created a Service architecture to handle dozens of ACF in easily and in Version Control.
 - Boast review project.
-JSON Import, to table import using puppeteer and CI/CD
+JSON Import, to table import using puppeteer and CI/CD.
+And PHP endpoint,
 - Custom Elementor Widgets : very complex data retrieval and display.
 - WpGraphql. \- complicated data transformation and data model in to build resolvers